 A strange hybrid coffee drink that is far too sweet for my liking but I’m sure some of you reading this will enjoy slurping on this sugary dessert … I mean beverage.

-The Mocha, or sometimes referred to as the Mochaccino or Caffe Mocha incorporates a blend of ingredients that includes espresso, chocolate, and hot milk.
+The Mocha, or sometimes referred to as the Mochaccino or Caffe Mocha, incorporates a blend of ingredients including espresso, chocolate, and hot milk.
 The drink shares a lot of characteristics with the Latte but what separates the two is the addition of chocolate.
 To be honest, I find that the Mocha is more of a hot chocolate type of drink especially when baristas add a large helping of marshmallows, flavored coffee syrups, and thick whipped cream on top (rolls eyes).

 Making a Mocha is pretty simple and the espresso the milk ratio is just like the latte but with the addition of chocolate.
 A shot of espresso is first placed into the cup followed by hot chocolate, and lastly, steamed milk is poured on top.

 The Starbucks Latte is often found permanently stuck in the hand of almost all busy moms who are dropping the kids off at school.

 Joking aside, the Latte which is the English shortened version for the Italian Caffe Latte is a word that simply translates to “milk coffee” which actually describes this coffee beverage accurately; this drink is all about the silky smooth microfoam.

 In France, the cafe au lait is a very similar drink to the Latte and is typically enjoyed at breakfast and accompanied by freshly baked croissants.
 Lattes and other European variations of this drink started to gain popularity in the United States in the mid-1900s (1).